VOTF Board of Trustees

 Trustees serve terms of three years, and may serve for two consecutive three-year terms.
 A total of 11 trustees may be appointed and elected.

 Some seats are reserved for specific functions.
-Thus, the current President and immediate Past President of VOTF fill two positions.
+Thus, the current Chair and immediate Past Chair of VOTF fill two positions.

 Bylaws (as amended June 2020)